vishalverma21/EvolutionGamingDemo/README.md

 ### Linux Machine

-If you�re on Fedora for example (or any closely-related RPM-based distro such as RHEL or CentOS), you can use below command to install Git:
+If you’re on Fedora for example (or any closely-related RPM-based distro such as RHEL or CentOS), you can use below command to install Git:
 ##### $ sudo dnf install git-all

-If you�re on a Debian-based distribution like Ubuntu, try apt-get:
+If you’re on a Debian-based distribution like Ubuntu, try apt-get:
 ##### $ sudo apt-get install git-all

 1. Clone the project from below location: